lorrainescanlon/farmers-market-review/TESTING.md

 I ran the pycodestyle tool command for each app, contact, markets_review, my_project and news.
 I corrected errors returned and wrote the results of the last pycodestyle tests to the following text file [pycodestyle](/static/docs/pycodestyle.txt)
 The remaining errors are found within the migration files which cannot be corrected.

+# Browser Compatibility
+This site was tested on the browsers below for functionality, consistency and responsiveness:
+ - Google Chrome - *Pass*
+ - Microsoft Edge - *Pass*
+ - Mozilla Firefox - *Pass*